RyanPlanteNJ/node-api-challenge/README.md

 - [ ] Describe a Resource?

+        A resource is something that is held on the server that can be called upon via CRUD funtions (Create, Read, Update, Delete).

 - [ ] What can the API return to help clients know if a request was successful?

         The API can return a successful 200 code response in the DOM, or even have text displayed on the page when a successful request is made.